Our governing body is a mixture of people from our local community, parents and school staff.

 Jane has a law degree (Exon) and qualified as a barrister in 1977.
-Jane has worked in commercial and legal roles in compliance, credit and payments for over 40 years.
-She was Managing Director at Access credit cards (12 million in circulation from 9 banks) and a Director at Worldpay Plc .
+Jane has worked in commercial and legal roles in compliance, credit, and payments for over 40 years.
+She was Managing Director at Access credit cards (12 million in circulation from 9 banks) and a Director at Worldpay Plc.
 In 2014 Jane obtained a Post Graduate Diploma in Governance, Risk and Compliance from the International Compliance Association (ICA) where she is a Fellow.
 For 5 years she taught a Masterclass on “The Future of Payments” on the ICA post-graduate course.

 Jane became a governor at Ford End school in 2014 and became Co-chair of governors and then sole Chair of governors in 2018.
 During her time as Chair, the school passed its Ofsted inspection and was rated “Good” (February 2018).
-She oversaw the change from a full time non-teaching head to a federation with Little Waltham sharing an Executive Head.
-More recently she was instrumental in the appointment of a new part-time Head teacher.
+She oversaw the change from a full-time non-teaching head to a federation with Little Waltham sharing an Executive Head.
+More recently she was instrumental in the appointment of a new part-time Headteacher.

 Mary Regan BA (Hons) French and German, Diploma in Management Studies (Vice Chair)

 Prior to entering teaching, Mary has worked in the areas of company registration and insurance.
-She has taught French to pupils between the ages of 4 and 11, designed and implemented the curriculum and sourced all the teaching materials for 12 years.
+She has taught French to pupils between the ages of 4 and 11, designed and implemented the curriculum, and sourced all the teaching materials for 12 years.
 Mary also tutored GCSE pupils during this time.
-Mary was a stay at home mum for 10 years, has served as a staff governor at a primary school and has been in her present position as a governor at Ford End for over two years.
+Mary was a stay-at-home mum for 10 years, has served as a staff governor at a primary school, and has been in her present position as a governor at Ford End for over two years.

-As a primary school teacher for over 10 years, Hannah has a good understanding of the education system and have a passion for ensuring children are given the opportunity to reach their full potential in a happy and secure environment.
+As a primary school teacher for over 10 years, Hannah has a good understanding of the education system and has a passion for ensuring children are given the opportunity to reach their full potential in a happy and secure environment.

 Since having children, (a son a Ford End and a daughter expecting to join in the future), Hannah has been able to get involved in Ford End through volunteering, supporting Year 1 and 2 pupils in Maths.
 As a parent Governor, Hannah has been able to use her skills to support the school’s vision and ethos.